KevinDepedri/Automated-Planning/README.md

   - Task 4: Extension of task 2 to temportal domain.
 All the actions have been updated with a specific duration and with some time constraints.
 The goal is obtained minimizing the required time.
 To run this task Optic planner or TemporalFastDownward planner is required.
   - Task 5: Extension of task 4 to a more sophisticate planner which allows to define a C++ code for each action.
 Once a plan is obtained (minimizing the time required) it is possible to run the plan, simulating the behavior of the proposed solution.
 The simulation is based on the implemented C++ codes.
 To run this task ROS2 and PlanSys2 are required.

 All the previously listed planners used are available and ready to install on Linux.
 The best option is to use a Linux machine.
-Another good and quick option is to install the Linux Kernel directly in Windows (supported on Windows 10/11).
+Another good and quick option is to install the Linux Kernel directly on Windows (supported on Windows 10/11).
 To install the Linux kernel on Windows follow the next section.
 Otherwise, go directly to the section regarding the installation of the planners on Linux.

 ****
 # Installing WSL and Ubuntu
-WSL(Windows Subsystem for Linux) is the main component required to install and run a Linux Kernel directly on Windows.
+WSL (Windows Subsystem for Linux) is the main component required to install and run a Linux Kernel directly on Windows.
 Once WSL is inistalled it is possible to install the Linux distribution that you prefer.
 Follow the ensuing steps to enable WSL and install the Ubuntu distro.
-  1. Enable virtualizzation (task manager -> cpu -> virtualization, to see if it is already enabled).
+  1. Enable virtualizzation (check: task manager -> cpu -> virtualization to see if it is already enabled).
 If it is not then enable it from the BIOS
-  2. From start search for 'Enable disable windows features', here make sure 'Windows Subsystem for Linux' is enabled
+  2. From Wdinwos Start Menu search for 'Enable disable windows features', here make sure 'Windows Subsystem for Linux' is enabled
   3. Run in powershell
   ```shell
   wsl --install